OpenEvalProject/evals/manuscripts/elife-54508/v2/manuscript.md

 ## Abstract

 The Xist lncRNA mediates X chromosome inactivation (XCI).
-Here we show that Spen, an Xist -binding repressor protein essential for XCI , binds to ancient retroviral RNA, performing a surveillance role to recruit chromatin silencing machinery to these parasitic loci.
+Here we show that Spen, an Xist-binding repressor protein essential for XCI , binds to ancient retroviral RNA, performing a surveillance role to recruit chromatin silencing machinery to these parasitic loci.
 Spen loss activates a subset of endogenous retroviral (ERV) elements in mouse embryonic stem cells, with gain of chromatin accessibility, active histone modifications, and ERV RNA transcription.
-Spen binds directly to ERV RNAs that show structural similarity to the A-repeat of Xist , a region critical for Xist -mediated gene silencing.
+Spen binds directly to ERV RNAs that show structural similarity to the A-repeat of Xist, a region critical for Xist-mediated gene silencing.
 ERV RNA and Xist A-repeat bind the RRM domains of Spen in a competitive manner.
-Insertion of an ERV into an A-repeat deficient Xist rescues binding of Xist RNA to Spen and results in strictly local gene silencing in cis .
+Insertion of an ERV into an A-repeat deficient Xist rescues binding of Xist RNA to Spen and results in strictly local gene silencing in cis.
 These results suggest that Xist may coopt transposable element RNA-protein interactions to repurpose powerful antiviral chromatin silencing machinery for sex chromosome dosage compensation.

 ## Introduction